cert-manager/cert-manager/design/20221205-memory-management.md

 ![alt text](https://github.com/irbekrm/cert-manager/blob/memory_design/design/images/20221205-memory-management/partiallabels.png?raw=true)

+For CA issuers, normally a `Secret` will be retrieved once per issuer reconcile and once per certificate request signing.
+In some cases, two `Secret`s might be retrieved during certificate request signing see [secrets for issuers](#secrets-for-clusterissuers).
+We could look into improving this, by initializing a client with credentials and sharing with certificate request controllers, similarly to how it's currently done with [ACME clients](https://github.com/cert-manager/cert-manager/blob/v1.11.0/pkg/controller/context.go#L188-L190).

 ### Pros

 - In most setups in majority of cases where a control loop needs a `Secret` it would still be retrieved from cache (as it is certificate secrets that get parsed most frequently and those will be labelled in practically all cases)